cosmos/cosmos-sdk/docs/guide/basecoin-plugins.md

 First is the `cmd/counter/main.go`, which drives the program.
 It can be left alone, but you should change any occurrences of `counter` to whatever your plugin tool is going to be called.
+You must also register your plugin(s) with the basecoin app with `RegisterStartPlugin`.

 The light-client which is located in `cmd/countercli/main.go` allows for is where transaction and query commands are designated.
 Similarity this command can be mostly left alone besides replacing the application name and adding references to new plugin commands

 Next is the custom commands in `cmd/countercli/commands/`.
 These files is where we extend the tool with any new commands and flags we need to send transactions or queries to our plugin.
-Note the `init()` function, where we register a new transaction subcommand with `RegisterTxSubcommand`, and where we load the plugin into the Basecoin app with `RegisterStartPlugin`.
+You define custom `tx` and `query` subcommands, which are registered in `main.go` (avoiding `init()` auto-registration, for less magic and more control in the main executable).

 Finally is `plugins/counter/counter.go`, where we provide an implementation of the `Plugin` interface.
 The most important part of the implementation is the